 Follow-up and Enforcement.
 Section 08 of IMC-2507 discusses enforcement actions associated with the inspection process.
 IMC-2507 also contains guidance for documenting violations and non-conformances.

 During an inspection, a significant concern may be identified that warrants consideration of prompt action (e.g., NRC order, investigation of wrongdoing, or stop-work consideration).
-If the inspection team identifies a significant concern, the team will promptly inform management.
+If the inspection team identifies a significant concern, the team will promptly inform NRR management.
 The inspection team=s priority will then become the continued assessment of the concern until the concern has been resolved.

 END